 What is the Job Outlook for Reiki Practitioners?

-What Self-Employment Opportunities Exist for Reiki Practicioners?
+What Self-Employment Opportunities Exist for Reiki Practitioners?

 - Participating in Corporate Wellness Programs: Different companies now recognize the benefits of holistic health practices like Reiki.
 As such, Reiki practitioners can offer their services as part of corporate health programs.